 The Arabian Horse Breed Behavior

 Arabians are naturally strong and fast.
 Their sensitivity and intelligence enable them to quickly learn from their surroundings, but they also learn bad habits just as quickly as good ones if not corrected by their owners.
 They have a natural tendency to cooperate with the owner and become a quick learner.

-Arabian horses require a balanced and healthy diet.
+These Breed of Horses require a balanced and healthy diet.
 Like most other breeds of horses, they eat fresh grass and hay, grains, fruits, and veggies.
 As their ancestors came from the deserts where food was scarce, Arabian horses may actually need a little less feed than other breeds of their size to maintain a healthy weight.